xt1/Help/Introduction/COM to NetServer API Migration/Standard Examples/Creating a Contact Using NetServer Data.md

-Date: 2016-05-10
-SortOrder: 34
+<properties date="2016-05-10"
+SortOrder="34"
+/>

 The example below shows how to create a Contact similar to the one created above, but now using NetServer.

 ```
 using SuperOffice.CRM.Entities;